Chauvet-DJ/FREEDOMFLEXSTICKX4/README.md

 * Do not use a thumb drive greater than 32GB.
 * The thumb drive must be formatted to FAT32.
 * Only 1 fixture can be updated at a time (no daisy-chaining).
-* Do not disconnect from power source until the update process is complete.
+* Do not disconnect from the power source until the update process is complete.